-Enjoy commission-free trades for 6 months and free access to Market Data for US and SG stock exchanges.
+Enjoy unlimited commission-free trades for 180 days and free access to Market Data on multiple stock exchanges.
 T&Cs apply.

 Read the latest news about Singapore Stocks Investment products in Singapore and the best money saving tips.

 What are Singapore stocks and how does it work?